 NEW SECTION.
 Sec.
-1. This act may be known and cited as the seniors, vulnerable individuals, and public employees identity crime prevention act.
+1. This act may be known and cited as the seniors and vulnerable individuals safety and financial crimes prevention act.

 NEW SECTION.
 Sec.
-2. It is the intent of this initiative to protect the safety and security of seniors, vulnerable individuals, and public employees by (1) increasing criminal penalties for identity theft targeting seniors and vulnerable individuals; (2) increasing penalties for consumer fraud targeting seniors and vulnerable individuals; and (3) prohibiting the release of certain public records that could facilitate financial crimes against seniors, vulnerable individuals, and public employees.
+2. It is the intent of this initiative to protect the safety and security of seniors and vulnerable individuals by (1) increasing criminal penalties for identity theft targeting seniors and vulnerable individuals; (2) increasing penalties for consumer fraud targeting seniors and vulnerable individuals; and (3) prohibiting the release of certain public records that could facilitate identity theft and other financial crimes against seniors and vulnerable individuals.